Key Takeaways

 | Lifetime Best Value | $69 | Unlimited | Unlimited | Unlimited | Unlimited |

-Pro and Lifetime unlock Google Docs Sync, source deletion, and all automation features.
+Pro and Lifetime unlock Google Docs Sync, source deletion, all automation features, and Podcast Feed System: Stream your notebooks as audio (1,000 min free).
 See full pricing →

 What’s on the Kortex roadmap?